bokeh/bokeh/examples/howto/server_embed/README.md

 Run with `python standalone_embed.py`.

-On Windows, the `num_procs=4` argument must be removed from the Server initialisation call on line 34.
+On Windows, the `num_procs=4` argument must be removed from the Server initialization call on line 34.

 ### `tornado_embed.py`

 Run with `python tornado_embed.py`.

-On Windows, the `num_procs=4` argument must be removed from the Server initialisation call on line 47.
+On Windows, the `num_procs=4` argument must be removed from the Server initialization call on line 47.